Brandon Finnegan: Kansas City Royals

 Finnegan was considered a top prospect for the 2014 Major League Baseball draft.
 The Kansas City Royals selected Finnegan in the first round, 17th overall, of the draft.
 He signed with the team on June 28, receiving a signing bonus the $2,200,600 slot value of the 17th pick.

 The Royals promoted Finnegan to the major leagues for the first time on September 1, 2014, becoming the first player from the 2014 draft to be promoted to the majors.
 He made his major league debut on September 6 against the New York Yankees.
 He struck out Jacoby Ellsbury for his first Major League strikeout.
 He earned his first major league hold on September 22 by pitching a scoreless seventh inning against the Cleveland Indians.
 He made his MLB postseason debut in the American League Wild Card game vs the Oakland Athletics on September 30, 2014.
 He pitched 2 1/3 innings, allowing one earned run while striking out three in the extra innings victory.

 On October 3, 2014, in the second game of the 2014 American League Division Series, Finnegan came in relief and picked up the 4–1 win, becoming the youngest relief pitcher in Royals postseason history to log a win.
 Finnegan became the first player to play in a College World Series and an MLB World Series in the same year when he took the mound in the seventh inning of Game 3 of the 2014 World Series against the San Francisco Giants.
 Finnegan took the loss in Game 4, allowing five runs in one inning of work.

-In 2015, Finnegan began the season with the Omaha Storm Chasers of the Class AAA Pacific Coast League, working as a starting pitcher.
+In 2015, Finnegan began the season with the Omaha Storm Chasers of the Triple–A Pacific Coast League, working as a starting pitcher.
 During the season, the Royals promoted him to the major leagues, shifting him between the starting rotation and bullpen.